Hybrid console released in 2025

 BEE-010

-The Joy-Con charging grip is a controller-shaped grip that allows for a pair of Nintendo Switch 2 Joy-Cons to be mounted.
-This grip allows you to charge the Joy-Cons while you play.
-This Joy-Con grip is charged via a USB-C port.
-More technical details have not been revealed yet, though the hardware code was revealed via FCC listings.
+The Joy-Con 2 Charging Grip is a controller-shaped grip that allows for a pair of Nintendo Switch 2 Joy-Cons to be mounted.
+This grip allows you to charge the Joy-Con 2s while you play and features the same "GL/GR" buttons as the Pro Controller, allowing you to customise your controller experience.
+This Joy-Con 2 Charing Grip is charged via a USB-C port and is sold separately from the console.

 BEE-011